6 tips for pricing your digital products

 You know your business best

 Pricing isn’t an exact science.
-It’s subjective, and depends greatly on the customers you’re targeting, the products you’re selling, and the value you’re providing.
+It’s subjective, and depends greatly on the customers you’re targeting, the products/services you’re selling, and the value you’re providing.
 So before you throw a number at that new product in the hopes it sticks, think about the short-term, and long-term factors.
 Competition, value, and cost are just a few of the defining aspects in the decision you make.

 At the end of the business day, remember that it’s an impossible feat to please everyone.
 The pricing decisions you make should be based on some of the tips mentioned in this article, but also on your company goals.
 Be nimble if you choose to be, but ultimately, stay true to your business model and beliefs.